 Create a shared document that summarizes the prospect's main challenges, their desired future state, key priorities, and any potential roadblocks that were identified.
 This document becomes your single source of truth, ensuring everyone is working from the same information as you move forward.

-Assign Action Items
+Assign Clear Action Items and Owners

 A discussion without clear next steps is just a conversation.
 To maintain momentum, every key decision or idea from the workshop needs a corresponding action item.
 Vague responsibilities lead to inaction, so be specific.
 For each task, assign a single owner and a realistic deadline.
 This creates accountability and ensures that progress continues between meetings.